 You know you have sufficient when you can shake all the contents down to the bottom of the bottle, and the blood mixes with the saline turning it pink/red.

-You may want to keep a back up sample in the fridge at home until your sample has been successfully tested just in case of loss or breakage.
+You may want to keep a backup sample in the fridge at home until your sample has been successfully tested just in case of loss or breakage.

-On a fresh sample of semen, we can do a culture test in addition, whereby we culture a sample of bacteria from the semen to identify the species of infection present, and, by testing with samples of antibiotics, determine which antibiotics are capable of killing the specific species.
-This test costs €40.
+Where the male partner has symptoms, or the semen analysis is suggestive of infection, we may recommend doing a culture on a fresh sample of semen to identify the species of infection present, and, by testing with samples of antibiotics, determine which antibiotics are capable of killing the specific species.

 If either partner tests positive on any of our tests, it is prudent to assume that the other is also at risk of having the infection.
-So we would always suggest that both partners take the antibiotic treatment simultaneously, and use condoms until the antibiotic course is completed.
+So, we would always suggest that both partners take the antibiotic treatment simultaneously and use condoms until the antibiotic course is completed.

 Where sperm parameters improve very markedly after antibiotic treatment, we recommend that men repeat the course every 2 years, as protection from potential urinary and prostate problems caused by recurrent infection.

 Your results will usually be ready within 8- 10 working days after we receive your sample.